Dissolution of the Viceroyalty of the Río de la Plata: Uruguay

 Artigas expanded his area of influence to Mesopotamia, Santa Fe and Córdoba, and waged the Argentine Civil Wars against Buenos Aires.
 Portugal made a new attack to the Banda Oriental, annexed it and renamed it as Cisplatina.
 Buenos Aires did not help Artigas against the invasion.
 The remaining Artiguist forces attacked Buenos Aires in retaliation for its passivity, and defeated the city at the battle of Cepeda.
 The Supreme Directorship was abolished, and the country worked as a confederation of provinces.
 The Portuguese colony declared independence from Portugal, and became the Empire of Brazil.

 However, the orientals still resented the Brazilian rule.
 The Thirty-Three Orientals led a rebellion that liberated the banda oriental, and requested to rejoin the United Provinces.
 The constituent assembly accepted, which led to the Argentine-Brazilian War.
-Despite of the military victories, the Argentine president Bernardino Rivadavia needed the army to fight against the federal caudillos, so he sent a diplomat to rush an end of hostilities.
+Despite the military victories, the Argentine president Bernardino Rivadavia needed the army to fight against the federal caudillos, so he sent a diplomat to rush an end of hostilities.
 The treaty declared the disputed area to be an independent nation, and not part of either Argentina or Brazil.

 Still, the Uruguayans still had strong ties with Argentina.
 The Uruguayan Civil War between Blancos and Colorados mirrored the Argentine Civil Wars, with both factions allying with the Federals and the Unitarians.